-- 1. Identify the location and extent of the development footprint, including all areas of clearing to be assessed under the development application. - 2.
-Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - 3.
-Demonstrate that no clearing will occur in any natural wetland or within 100 metres of the defining bank of any natural wetland.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify the defining bank of any natural wetland within 20 metres of the proposed clearing footprint. - 3.
+Provide detail on all proposed mechanical clearing method/s including how clearing will be undertaken, and location and extent of mechanical clearing per method/s. - 4.
+Demonstrate how mechanical clearing will not occur inside the defining bank of any natural wetland or within 20 metres of the defining bank of any natural wetland.